 Your existing/legacy Industrial Automation system does not have the capability to send out real-time data & needs the IoT based groundwork to be done from the scratch.

-Such an IoT enablement & PoC development project can be completed in (approx.) 12 weeks
+Such an IoT enablement & PoC development project can be completed in approximately 12 weeks.

-Leverage the benefits of the Proof-of-Concepts (PoC) approach for IoT Implementation
+Leverage the Benefits of Proof of Concept - PoC Approach for IoT Implementation

 Maximize the chances of successful implementation of your IoT project/ Reduce chances of design or development failure, early-on.